-Below are the top 5 advantages of telemedicine and why its usage will increase for the foreseeable future: (Information was helped provided by John Hopkins Medicine)
+Below are the top 4 advantages of telemedicine and why its usage will increase for the foreseeable future: (Information was helped provided by John Hopkins Medicine and arkenea

-COVID-19, flu and other infectious diseases, can spread rapidly from person-to-person through physical contact or through air particles, which is why telemedicine has become so useful and popular during this pandemic era.
+Infectious illness control: COVID-19, the flu, and other infectious diseases, can spread rapidly from person-to-person through physical contact or through air particles, which is why telemedicine has become so useful and popular during this pandemic era.
 Physicians can use telehealth appointments to prescreen patients for possible infectious disease.
 Less exposure to other people’s germs helps everyone, especially those who are chronically ill, pregnant, elderly, or immunocompromised.